Function Approximation in Numerically Rank-Deficient Bases: Discretization of Fourier extension frames

-A numerical verification of Theorem~\ref{thm:effectivedof} is shown on Figure~\ref{fig:dofs} for $n = 141$ and $\epsilon = 10 \kern1pt \machepssp \approx 10^{-6}$ and $\epsilon = 10 \machepsdp \approx 2 \times 10^{-15}$, where $\machepssp$ and $\machepsdp$ denote the working precision associated with IEEE single and double precison floating point numbers, respectively.
-Note that the computation of $n^\epsilon $ is done in extended precision, such that the singular values $\sigma_i$ can be computed with a working precision significantly smaller than $\epsilon $.
-For implementational details, we refer to~\cite{SamplingWithNumericalRedundancy}.
-Both the theory and the numerical verification show that the numerical dimension essentially scales as $2nW$.
+Both theory and numerical verification show that the effective dimension essentially scales as $2nW$.
 This formalizes the intuition that increased redundancy, i.e., smaller $W$, results in a reduced amount of required information.
-Observe that $n^\epsilon = \mathcal{O}(n)$, such that asymptotically the number of samples needed for regularized and unregularized approximation is similar, namely $\mathcal{O}(n \log(n))$.
+Observe that $\hat{n}^\epsilon = \mathcal{O}(n)$ such that, asymptotically, the number of samples needed for regularized and unregularized weighted least squares approximation is similar, namely $\mathcal{O}(n \log(n))$.